Stratton Leopold: Career

-Leopold’s is a member of the Directors Guild of America and Producers Guild of America.
+Leopold is a member of the Directors Guild of America and Producers Guild of America.

 Personal life

 Stratton is the third child of Peter and Marika, after Elias (Louie) and Basiliki (Beki).

-Leopold co-owns Leopold's Ice Cream in Savannah, Georgia.
+Leopold owns Leopold's Ice Cream in Savannah, Georgia.
 It was founded by his Greek immigrant father, Peter, and his older brother, George, in 1919.
 Leopold has incorporated several original fixtures from his father’s store into the current located on Broughton Street.
 Featuring a 1930s-era soda fountain, original back bar, and props from many of the films Leopold worked on, the parlor is one of the most popular tourist attractions in Savannah.